Articles

 Cons of Process Street:

-• Some users report the platform is overcomplicated for simple documentation needs
+- Some users report the platform can be overcomplicated for simple needs

-Notion is an all-in-one connected workspace designed for teams seeking ultimate flexibility in managing knowledge, SOPs, and projects.
-Its block-based editor and customizable databases allow users to build internal wikis, knowledge bases, and even training portals tailored to their needs.
-This approach is especially relevant for insurance agencies that require adaptable documentation and process management.
+Notion is an all-in-one connected workspace designed for teams seeking maximum flexibility in managing knowledge, SOPs, and projects.
+The platform provides a block-based editor and customizable databases, allowing users to build internal wikis, knowledge bases, and even basic training portals.
+This approach is especially useful for insurance agencies that need to centralize documentation and processes without the constraints of a rigid LMS structure.

 Pricing

-For an insurance agency with 50 employees, expect approximately $400/month on the Plus plan.
-Notion’s low per-user cost makes it accessible for most SMBs, with a free tier available for small teams or pilot projects.
+For an insurance agency with 50 employees, expect approximately $400/month on the Plus plan, making Notion a cost-effective option for SMBs.
+A free tier is available for individuals and small teams.

 Pros of Notion: